 - ½ cup crushed pineapple not drained

-- Preheat oven to 350 and line a muffin pan with liners or grease well.
+- Preheat the oven to 350 degrees F and line a muffin pan with liners or grease well.

 - In a large mixing bowl, combine the flour, baking soda, salt, cinnamon, ginger, and nutmeg until well combined.
 Add in the carrots, raisins, and nuts and toss to coat with flour.

 - In a separate smaller mixing bowl, mix together the oil, vanilla, egg, honey, applesauce, and pineapple until combined.
-Add to dry ingredients.
-Mix until just combined or the flour is moistened fully.
+Add the wet mixture to the dry ingredients.
+Mix until just combined and the flour is moistened fully, being careful to not overmix.
 The batter will be thick!

-- Scoop with an ice cream scoop or ¼ cup measuring cup into the muffin tin.
+- Scoop with an ice cream scoop or ¼ cup measuring cup into the prepared muffin tin.